zohaibshahzadTO/TruthTeller/README.md

 # Saving Model Instances

 Now that we've got our mongoose model class put together, we can use it to create a new record inside of our users collection anytime a user first signs up to our app.
 First thing we need to ask ourselves is where we're going to place that logic of ours in the app.
-When is it appropriate to create this new user.
+When is it appropriate to create this new user?
 If you recall in our services folder, we have our passport.js file which contains our google strategy and the second argument that google strategy was a callback function that was automatically called anytime a user was redirected back to our application from the Google flow.
 This callback function has the access token, refreshed token and Google user profile as argument.
 So this google user profile here contains the google user ID which is the unique identifying token that we want to save into our user record.

 NOTE: When dealing with schemas: one argument means you're trying to fetch something from it, two arguments means you're trying to load something into it.